Asabeneh/30-Days-Of-JavaScript/10_Day/10_day_Set_and_Map.md

 Norway Oslo
 ```

-🌕 You established a big milestone, you are unstoppable.Keep going!
+🌕 You established a big milestone, you are unstoppable.
+Keep going!
 You have just completed day 10 challenges and you are 10 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## Exercises